This is a new iteration of the previous Mars XR Challenge (2022). This new challenge version occurs in 2023.

 The NASA XOSS MarsXR Engine is compatible with the following motion trackers and headsets:

 *The current engine is not optimized for Oculus and the documentation is not as robust as it is for VIVE products.
-However, if your development is completed on an Oculus, it should still be compatible with the challenge testing.

 -- -- --